About the degree programme

 Extra Mural Studies (EMS)

-In your Foundation and Clinical phases, you will gain practical experience by completing mandatory Extra Mural Studies (EMS).
-This is in addition to any placements you may take on.
+Throughout your studies, you will also gain practical experience by completing mandatory Extra Mural Studies (EMS).

 Teaching and assessment